4ninetifi/495/About/Author/index.md

 # Author

-Insights into the person behind the creations.
+The mind behind the words, the chaos, and the experiments.
+Sometimes calm.
+Often decisive.
+Always dangerous to assumptions.

 ---